Sensor Analysis FrameworkLink

 - Correlation plot and pairs plot

-The data models section includes an easy to use and full interface to select data from different devices within a test in order to calibrate different models.
-Since the data is mainly based on Time Series analysis, it interfaces with common statistics and machine learning frameworks such as sci-kit learn, tensorflow, keras, and stats models.
+The data models section includes tools to prepare, train and evaluate models coming from different devices within a test in order to calibrate your sensors.
+It provides an interface with common statistics and machine learning frameworks such as sci-kit learn, tensorflow, keras, and stats models.
 These frameworks provide tools to perform:

 - Data study and analysis for multicollinearity and autocorrelation in order to determine significant variables and avoid model overfit with non-significant exogenous variables